Pufshid/matching-game/README.md

 # matching-game
-This is the final project for Udacity's Intro to Programming nanodegree

-The animate.css file is used to choose different animations for the game
+This is a classic matching game, otherwise known as memory.
+Open cards one at a time and try to find the matching image.
+When all the cards are matched, the game is won!

-# Instructions
+## Instructions
-To play the game open the index.html file.
+To play the game open the `index.html` file.